Diocese of Chichester

 Jane Lyndsay Stewart from St Mary Balcombe, listen here

-An application form can be found here and Incumbent's reference and nomination form can be found here.
+An application form can be found here and candidates must also download and give their incumbent the Incumbent's reference and nomination form which can be found here.

 The criteria for ALM preaching can be found here.